What if You Ditched Your Safety Net?

 Where’s the Safety Net…?

 The reason for the seminar is to support new coaches to move from relying on the tools and techniques they've been trained in, towards a place of deep presence.

-The coach — and therefore the client — is missing out on the magic of what can be co-created in a truly powerful and loving relationship.
+It seems to me that, when we use our toolkits and plans as a go-to resource, the coach—and therefore the client—is missing out on the magic of what can be co-created in a truly powerful and loving relationship.

 If you think that setting goals, and creating a vision board is going to help you create the life you want, then reflect for a moment on this question:

 How can you possibly know what is over the horizon?

 The reality is that we have no idea what will happen tomorrow and or the next day.
 Everything we plan, at the time we plan it, is as imaginary as the fairy tale you might tell a small child.

 Your planned future is preventing you from finding out what could happen when you allow 'life' to have a role in that co-creation.

 It can be exciting to create resolutions and goals; you can get a warm, fuzzy feeling from your vision board.
 What you're really doing is living your life as if those structures are a safety net—something to give you stability in an ever-changing, unreliable world.

 What would happen if you let go of those plans?